The Dimensionality of Torque

 The two are equivalent as a dimension; to convert you just multiply or divide by 2π, which is the number of radians per complete 360° turn.
 Many who work in fields involving rotation or oscillation do this all the time.
 For instance, people who work in acoustics, or in radio-frequency analog electronics, often measure oscillation frequencies not in complete cycles per second (Hz), but in radians per second, just to work with equations which have fewer instances of 2π in them.
 These radian frequencies are typically designated with ω, the lowercase Greek letter omega.

 The use of Hz is a slippery slope in itself.
 It’s handy because it abstracts the idea of frequency — it says “per second” without being specific about what is being counted.
 But if you look at specific cases, it’s clear that there are dimensional distinctions to make.
-The rotation of a motor in turns per second is not commensurable with the rate of fire of a machine gun in bullets per second.
+The rotation of a motor in turns per second is not really commensurable with the oscillation of a pendulum in swings per second, or the rate of fire of a machine gun in bullets per second — let alone something like the allocated frequency range of a wifi channel.
 But the idea of frequency as an independent concept is highly useful nonetheless.
+And there are certainly situations where different processes can be linked together so they are synchronized, as in a grandfather clock, wherein the swings of the pendulum are linked to rotations of the hour hand, with a fixed ratio of 21,600 between their frequencies.

 Another dimensional abuse I object to is the practice, common in the aerospace industry, of measuring “specific impulse” in seconds.
 But the people who do this actually understand perfectly well that it’s incorrect; they’re not pretending a dimension isn’t there, they just prefer to make part of it implicit and unstated.
+(It started as a workaround to avoid having to convert between feet and meters, when NASA was trying to work with ex-Nazi rocket engineers.)
 When specific impulse is stated in seconds, it’s understood that you need to multiply that by the Earth’s gravity to arrive at the true figure, which is measured in meters per second.
 If you want to state it in terms which make sense in the original context, it’s momentum over mass, or Newton-seconds per kilogram... but since a Newton is kilogram-meters per second squared, that cancels down to meters per second.

 (As an aside, we really ought to have a decent name for the unit of momentum, which is a kilogram-meter per second.
 It’s one of the most basic and essential of the derived units, and we have to refer to it by cumbersome compound names.
 We should, like, name it after Galileo... nope, woops, the “gal” is already taken, for a unit of acceleration which is no longer in active use because it’s based on centimeters.
 Aha!
 Let’s Name it the “bur”, after Jean Buridan.)